vsoch/elfcall/docs/getting_started/background.rst

    - default paths as determined by the system / ABI
  - Case 3: If we only have ``DT_RUNPATH`` search pathsare the same as case 1.

 Note that this is for Linux and I'm aware of variation with, for example, musl.
+Also note that according to the ld manpages:

+    Use of DT_RPATH is deprecated.

+So I suspect it's rare to see, but the dynamic linker will still respect it if found.
+Also note that ``LD_LIBRARY_PATH`` is not followed given secure execution mode:

+    unless the executable is being run in secure-execution mode (see below), in which case this variable is ignored.

+And we have an added ``--secure`` flag to honor this, if desired.
+Also note that default paths can also be skipped:

+    From the cache file /etc/ld.so.cache, which contains a compiled list of candidate shared objects previously found in the augmented library path.
+If, however, the binary was linked with the -z nodeflib linker option, shared objects in the default paths are skipped.
+Shared objects installed in hardware capability directories (see below) are preferred to other shared objects.

+This can be emulated in the library with ``--no-default-libs``.
 For ``LD_LIBRARY_PATH`` (from the environment) and ``RPATH`` and ``RUNPATH`` from the ELF, you will typically get a set of paths separated by colons ``:`` or ``;`` to parse.
 In the case you see an empty entry, e.g., "/path/A:" that typically indicates adding the present working directory.
 As far as I understand, the colon and semicolon are interchangeable.
+From the ld conf manpages:

+        The items in the list are separated by either colons or semicolons, and there is no support for escaping either separator.
+A zero-length directory name indicates the current working directory.

 For the configuration files, we first look for either ``/etc/ld.so.conf`` and ``/etc/ld-elf.so.conf`` and for each that we find, we parse the config file.
 Parsing means: